-- Increased knowledge and support for Looked After pupils with additional needs at every level of the graduated approach. - Increase clarity on the processes around SEND. - Individual pupils have a clear My Plan or EHC that outlines their strengths and areas of need, including attendance at a specialist provision where appropriate.
+- Increased knowledge and support for Children Looked After with additional needs at every level of the graduated approach. - Increase clarity on the processes around SEND. - Individual pupils have a clear My Plan or EHC that outlines their strengths and areas of need, including attendance at a specialist provision where appropriate.

-Costs? (amount of PP+, resources including staff time and time in kind from partners)
+Costs? (amount of PP+, resources including staff time and time in kind from partners) 2 x days per week (on average)